swat-model/pySWATPlus/docs/index.md

 ## 📖 Citation

-If you use **pySWATPlus** in your research or project, please cite the **specific version** you used.
-For general citation of the project (which always points to the latest version), use the **concept DOI** provided below.
+If you use `pySWATPlus` in your research, please cite it using the following **concept DOI**, which always points to the latest version:

----

-### 🔹 Citing a Specific Version

-Each release of pySWATPlus is archived on [Zenodo](https://zenodo.org/) with its own DOI.
-To cite a specific version:

-1. Visit the Zenodo project page: [https://doi.org/10.5281/zenodo.14889319](https://doi.org/10.5281/zenodo.14889319)
-2. Under **Versions**, click the release you used (e.g., `v1.0.1`)
-3. Copy the citation format provided there (BibTeX, APA, etc.)

-### 🔹 Citing the Latest Version (Concept DOI)

-To cite the most recent version (not tied to a specific release):

 ```bibtex
 @software{joan_salo_pyswatplus_latest,